-The last configuration setting defines entry listeners based on sub-interfaces javax.cache.event.CacheEntryListener.
-This config not use does a javax.cache.event.CacheEntryEventFilter since the listener is meant to be fired on every change that happens on the cache.
+The last configuration setting defines entry listeners based on sub-interfaces of javax.cache.event.CacheEntryListener.
+This config use does not a javax.cache.event.CacheEntryEventFilter since the listener is meant to be fired on every change that happens on the cache.
 Again we will look in the implementation of the listener in later in this chapter.